Lincoln and Welland Regiment: Music

-19th St. Catharines Regiment march was not carried over as this regiment changed from 19th and 20th Battalions of Volunteer Militia (Infantry) Canada to: the 19th Lincoln Regiment (1912); Lincoln Regiment (192) and Lincoln and Welland Regiment (1936).
-Instead the Regimental march became The Lincolnshire Poacher.
+"19th St. Catharines Regiment" march was not carried over as this regiment changed from 19th and 20th Battalions of Volunteer Militia (Infantry) Canada to: the 19th Lincoln Regiment (1912); Lincoln Regiment (192) and Lincoln and Welland Regiment (1936).
+Instead the regimental march became "The Lincolnshire Poacher".

 Lincoln and Welland Regimental Museum

-The Lincoln and Welland Regimental Museum, in Butler's Barracks in Niagara-on-the-Lake, features the history of the Lincoln and Welland Regiment.
+The Lincoln and Welland Regimental Museum, used to be housed in Butler's Barracks in Niagara-on-the-Lake, featuring the history of the Lincoln and Welland Regiment.
 Exhibits include displays and artifacts from the 18th through the present, and include uniforms, weapons, medals, photographs, regimental band instruments, and other memorabilia.
 The displays show the regiment's participation in area military engagements in the 18th and 19th centuries, and overseas in World War I, World War II, for peacekeeping and other operations.
 The Museum is affiliated with: CMA, CHIN, OMMC and Virtual Museum of Canada.

 However, though affiliated with Virtual Museum of Canada, there is unfortunately no online exhibit for the Lincoln and Welland Regiment.